e2ecensor/newDisguiser/README.md

 - http_censorship.py: this code is for analyzing the total detected censorship and categorize by countries.
 - http_server_censorship.py: this code is utilized in the experiment for censorship measurements from distributed vantage points to control servers from different cloud services.
 - http_suspicious_server.py: this code is for analyzing censorship diversity in different paths from various vantage points towards control servers that belongs to different cloud services.
+- pinpoint_censor_auto.py: this code is for performing application traceroute and exhausting the sensitive domain list in every vantage point.